AstroKriel/astrokriel.github.io/_pages/home.md

 </figure>

-Greetings, I'm an astrophysics PhD candidate working with [**A/Prof. Christian Wolf**](https://researchers.anu.edu.au/researchers/wolf-c) and [**Dr. Christopher Onken**](https://researchers.anu.edu.au/researchers/onken-c) at the Research School of Astronomy & Astrophysics, based on Mt.
-Stromlo Observatory of Australian National University, Canberra, Australia.
+I am a theoretical and computational astrophysicst working with [**Prof. Mark Kurmholz**]() and [**A/Prof. Christoph Federrath**]() at the Research School of Astronomy & Astrophysics, based on Mount Stromlo Observatory of The Australian National University, Canberra, Australia.

-My research revolves around accretion onto compact objects, namely black holes and white dwarfs, but my current focus is on moderately high-redshift ultraluminous quasars.
-This involves submitting proposals to collect spectroscopic observations and analysing the spectra to characterise the black hole and its extreme environment.
-I also have experience in fully three-dimensional self-consistent general relativistic magnetohydrodynamical simulations, which attempt to model the accretion flow structure and magnetised dynamics around objects with strong gravitational fields.
-Working with such fluid models in tandem with general relativistic radiative transfer, we can predict both the integrated flux and spatially resolved image.
-Such codes are fully parallelised and run on powerful supercomputers.
+Broadly my research explores how magnetic fields evolve in turbulent environments, which I do by developing theoretical models, as well as running and contributing to develop state of the art exascale simulation codes.

-For more about my research, visit the [**Research**][1] page or have a look at my [**CV**](/assets/docs/CV_Samuel_Lai.pdf).
+For more about my research, visit the [**Research**][1] page or have a look at my [**CV**](/assets/docs/NK_CV.pdf).

 [1]: /research/